Rangers vs. Cardinals Player Props Betting Odds

 |0

-- Nolan Gorman has 51 hits with 10 doubles, 14 home runs, 25 walks and 44 RBI.
-He's also stolen four bases.
+- Nolan Arenado has 61 hits with eight doubles, a triple, 11 home runs and 17 walks.
+He has driven in 41 runs with two stolen bases.

 |Opponent